10 Films To Watch If You Love Inception (2010)

-The film is wrapped with pseudo-futuristic ideas, which perhaps made Cruise get a kick out of while working with the great Stanley Kubrick.
-Now, fundamentally, Vanilla Sky is a film about lucid dreaming yet it revolves around many crucial themes such as love, mid-life crisis, indulgence, and the role of pop culture in modern times.
-To top it all, if you are a Tom Cruise fan, then you’d be delighted to know that Vanilla Sky is a favorite film of his own.
+The film is wrapped with pseudo-futuristic ideas.
+Perhaps Cruise got a kick out of while working with the great Stanley Kubrick.
+Now, fundamentally, Vanilla Sky is a film about lucid dreaming.
+Yet, it revolves around many crucial themes such as love, mid-life crisis, indulgence, and the role of pop culture in modern times.
+To top it all, if you are a Tom Cruise fan, then you’d be delighted to know that Vanilla Sky is a favourite film of his own.

 4. Wild Strawberries (1957)

 Ah, here comes, Ingmar Bergman’s Wild Strawberries.
 My favourite one from this list.
 At the dreamy heart of the film is a 76-year-old professor Isak Borg, played by Victor Sjöström.
 He also happens to be an eminent medical scientist, travels from Stockholm to Lund with his daughter-in-law in order to receive an honorary doctorate.
 During the 400-mile car journey, the old professor recollects his past, which comprises the girl he loved eventually marrying his brother instead of him and his own bitterly failed marriage.